What is PTZ?

 There are multiple solutions to achieve a “PTZ Camera” on the market.

-Cheaper models tend to be closed systems which use their proprietary protocols and do not provide tracking data to third party softwares.
+Cheaper models tend to be closed systems that use their proprietary protocols and do not provide tracking data to third-party software.
 These are usually sold as security cameras.

-While some more expensive professional PTZ cameras have the ability to connect to third party softwares and send tracking information through open protocols like the commonly used “Free-D” protocol.
+While some more expensive professional PTZ cameras have the ability to connect to third-party software and send tracking information through open protocols like the commonly used “Free-D” protocol.
 These cameras are usually sold for Studio and Scientific purposes.

 note: There are some extremely rare cases when you can find nonProfessional Cameras providing tracking features on an open protocol.
-However usually these cameras’ specifications are not clear or consistent.
-We suggest to always inquire information about tracking capabilities through the channels of the Manufacturer before purchasing.
+However, usually, these cameras’ specifications are not clear or consistent.
+We suggest always inquire information about tracking capabilities through the channels of the Manufacturer before purchasing.